- Solutions

 Connecting systems at every link in the supply chain for better management efficiency and real-time responsiveness.

-The heart of a wholesale distribution business is its network of supplier and customer relationships, and digital transformation helps connect this network more completely and efficiently.
+The heart of a wholesale distribution business is its network of supplier and customer relationships, and digital integration helps connect this network more completely and efficiently for better inventory management.

-Innovating through the use of new technologies such as machine learning, internet-connected devices and blockchain distributed ledger technology.
+Innovating through the use of new technologies and software such as machine learning, internet-connected devices, and blockchain distributed ledger technology.

 Half of the digital business leaders are investing in machine learning right now, according to SAP and Oxford Economics, compared with just 7 percent of leaders less focused on digital transformation.